CYGNET 300 CLUB

 There are ten (nominally) monthly draws for prizes of £25, £40, £60 and £100, with additional prizes at Christmas (value linked to the number of tickets in issue).
-The draws are held publicly at club events such as Henley Friday, general meetings, club dinners etc. Although we call the draws "monthly", in practice we start them when we think everyone has coughed up for their tickets.
-So pay up early and we can get on with them!
-The full rules and current prize formula can be seen here.
+The draws are held publicly at club events.
+Although we call the draws "monthly", in practice we start them when we think everyone has coughed-up for their tickets - so pay up early and we can get on with them!
+The full rules and current prize formula are available on request.

 How do I join?

-Fill in an application form.
-These are available as paper form at the boathouse or online.
-You will need to pay £10 per ticket up front (cheques payable to Cygnet 300 Club), - or fill in and sign the Bankers Order section on the form (£2.50 per ticket payable quarterly).
-Forms and cheques should be left in the Cygnet 300 Club pidgeon-hole at the boathouse, or sent to the 300 club administrator who can be contacted here.
+Fill in an application form (above) or paper copies are available at the boathouse.
+You will need to pay £10 per ticket up front (cheques payable to Cygnet 300 Club), or fill in and sign the Bankers Order section on the form (£2.50 per ticket payable quarterly).
+Forms and cheques should be left in the Cygnet 300 Club pigeon-hole at the boathouse, or sent to the 300 Club administrator.

 Who supports the Cygnet 300 Club?

-Last year, the 300 Club was supported by 157 individuals, who held 630 tickets between them.
-Over 90% of active Cygnet members held tickets (average 6 each).
-Over half of the tickets were held by former Cygnet members, and the friends and family of members.
+Last year, the 300 Club was supported by over 150 individuals, who held 630 tickets between them.
+Over 90% of active Cygnet members held tickets (averaging 6 each).
+Over half of the tickets were held by former Cygnet members and the friends and families of members.
 The 300 Club raised over £3,500 for Cygnet last year.